ufoscout/AjaRS/README.md

 ## Supported servers

 ### Actix-web
-To use it enable the the `actix_web` feature, in the Cargo.toml file:
+To use it enable the `actix_web` feature, in the Cargo.toml file:
 ```toml
 ajars = { version = "LAST_VERSION", features = ["actix_web"] }
 ```